Senior Gleaners of San Diego County

 - A receipt showing the amount donated for tax donation purposes.

 - Assurance of security for your property and donation.
-All gleaners are also members of the Retired & Senior Volunteers PProgram, which provides supplemental insurance to cover any incidents while volunteers are gleaning.
-In addition, the federal Bill Emerson Good Samaritan Food Donation Act, was created to encourage the donation of food and grocery products to qualified nonprofit organizations and provides liability protection to food donors.
+The federal Bill Emerson Good Samaritan Food Donation Act was created to encourage the donation of food and grocery products to qualified nonprofit organizations and provides liability protection to food donors.
 Under this Act, as long as the donor has not acted with negligence or intentional misconduct, the donor is not liable for damage incurred as the result of illness.
+Senior Gleaners carries organizational liability insurance.
+Volunteers receive supplemental insurance coverage while volunteering through the Retired & Senior Volunteer program.

 To schedule a donation of produce or food: CALL: 619-633-9180